rsnodgrass/ical-event-homeassistant/README.md

-# iCal Event Sensor for Home Assistant
+# iCal Status Sensor for Home Assistant

-Sensor for Home Assistant that returns the currently scheduled event as the sensor status.
-If there are multiple overlapping events, the most restrictive (shortest duration) one is returned.
+Sensor for Home Assistant that returns any currently scheduled event as the sensor status.
+If there are multiple overlapping events, the most restrictive (shortest duration left) event is selected.

 # Configuration